-In other words, interventions help to assess the directionality of causation - and they are exactly what was missing in the flagpole example.

-This is what people do in science and debugging: knocking out genes in mices or fixing the value of some variables in programs to compare the original and altered systems.
+- Changing the room's temperature (by, e.g., opening a window) does change the temperature displayed by the thermostat. - Changing the temperature displayed by the thermostat (by, e.g., rewiring the circuits) does not change the temperature in the room! - Interventions help assessing the directionality of causation, and they are exactly what was missing in the flagpole example. - This is what people do in science and debugging: knocking out genes in mices or fixing the value of some variables in programs to compare the original and altered systems.
 Interventions are key to understand how a mechanism works.